 Whoever it is, they are all your potential partners.

 So, writing an inquiry email is extremely important.
 It helps you create a good impression and moreover, a credible image.
-To write a nice email, you can try our guide on business inquiries email below.
+To write a nice email, you can try our guide on the business inquiries email below.
 We also prepared an inquiry email sample for you!

 The basic format of an inquiry email